Position – Chairman.

 Position – Secretary

-I have been a committee member of BDHS for about four years and officially took on the position of secretary in 2012, born in Southtown I moved to Belton from Gorleston in 1982 when I owned what is now Belton Pet and Hardware for about 2 years and currently live in Burgh Castle
+I have been a committee member of BDHS since 2008 and officially took on the position of secretary in 2012, born in Southtown I moved to Belton from Gorleston in 1982 when I owned what is now Belton Pet and Hardware for about 2 years, I currently live in Burgh Castle

-I have been retired for the past year or so having had a varied working life, 18 years with the Trustee Savings Bank (long before Lloyds became involved), this was followed by the shop in Belton, various shout term jobs, about five years owning Magdalen Hardware at Gorleston and finishing up debt collecting for several years.
+I have been retired since 2012 having had a varied working life, 18 years with the Trustee Savings Bank (long before Lloyds became involved), this was followed by the shop in Belton, various short term jobs, about five years owning Magdalen Hardware at Gorleston and finishing up debt collecting for several years.

-I have always been interested in local history having spent may happy hours exploring what Yarmouth has to offer and now ruing the restrictions on access to the harbour in general, I can remember walking from the Haven Bridge to Gorleston Pier when it was possible to stay on the riverside all the way!.
+I have always been interested in local history having spent may happy hours exploring what Yarmouth had to offer and now ruing the restrictions on access to the harbour in general, I can remember walking from the Haven Bridge to Gorleston Pier when it was possible to stay on the riverside the whole way!.

-In Belton I am interested in the village in general, as well as the History Society I am a Parish councillor, editor of Village Voice and chairman of the Produce and Crafts show committee to name just a few interests!.
+In Belton and Burgh Castle I am interested in the villages in general, as well as the History Society I am a Parish councillor – after 34 years almost continuously on Belton with Browston Council I changed allegiance to Burgh Castle Council in 2017, I have been a ‘Management Board,’ member of Village Voice since it separated from the Parish Council in about 2007 ( four years as editor, although hat! and a past an of the Produce and Crafts show committee to name just a few interests!.

 Position- Booking Secretary